A. Harry Moore: Jersey City Commissioner

-For his entire career in elected office, Moore was associated with Jersey City mayor and political boss Frank Hague.
+For his entire career in elected office, Moore (right) was associated with Jersey City mayor and political boss Frank Hague (left).
 Hague guided each of his campaigns for Governor until Moore finally refused him in 1943.

 In 1913, Jersey City adopted the commission form of government, and Moore ran successfully for an inaugural seat on the five-man governing body.
 As director of Parks and Public Property, he promoted recreational facilities and opportunities for city youth, particularly handicapped children.
 In 1931, the A. Harry Moore School in Jersey City was one of the first in the United States to be designed to specifically meet the needs of handicapped children.
 He also formed an alliance with fellow commissioner Frank Hague which would lead both men to statewide power.

 In 1916, Wittpenn unsuccessfully ran for the governorship and retired from politics.
 Hague ran to succeed him as mayor and Moore formalized their alliance by leading his slate of commission candidates.
 The Hague slate swept the 1917, 1921, and 1925 municipal elections; Hague would remain as mayor for thirty years.
 Moore also entered law at this period, attending evening classes at the New Jersey Law School in Newark (now Rutgers Law School).
 He passed the state bar exam in 1922 and received an LL.B. in 1924.